 Ground Penetrating Radar (GPR) can find the location and depth of tendons or tendon ducts in concrete.
 The survey technique is non-destructive and non-invasive.
 GPR can also determine the tendon depth, enabling the hyperbolic geometry of the duct along the length of the element to be plotted.

 Detection of tendon ducts in post-tensioned concrete can be very difficult.
-This is mainly due to:
+This is mainly due to the following:

 - The depth of the tendon